Creating jobs with Solar Energy in Somalia and Burundi

 The goal of the “Education 4 Sustainability” project is simple: create jobs and access to clean energy.
 These two elements are catalysts for development and participates in achieving nine out of 17 UN Sustainability Goals (SDG) such as affordable and clean energy, decent work and economic growth, quality education, and good health and well-being.

 The “Education 4 Sustainability” project has contributed to many of the Sustainable Development Goals, mainly because of the partnership between BRIGHT and NCA where competencies and knowledge are shared across sectors.
 The collaboration between the two will continue.
 They hope to inspire more marginalised people to see the opportunities of engaging in independent entrepreneurship and using solar energy.

 The art project 'Scream from Nature" by artist Lise Wulff using solar lamps from BRIGHT…

 Read more about Scream from Nature »

 Farhiya Hersi Ahmed lives alone with seven children in Somalia.
 She has been part of…

 Read more about solar entrepreneurship »

-BRIGHT Products selected as members of Million Lives Club
+BRIGHT Products selected as a member of Million Lives Club